google/opendocs/project_archetypes/translation.md

 - Your docs contain regionalisms or national conventions that confuse a global audience.
   For example, your docs use American customary units, but your audience is more familiar with metric units.

-Don't do this project when:
+Don’t do this project when:

 - You wish to create completely original source docs (in other words, the new docs have no direct correspondence to existing docs).
   See [The Manual](./manual.md) for creating new docs, even if it’s in a different language.